SimulateChange/CSILS/README.md

 while guaranteeing that the set is complete.

 The file csils.m is a MATLAB function which takes an nxn adjacency matrix of a graph as input.
 This file requires that the files computeD2.m and computeT.m be in the same directory.
-A user can test the CSILS code by first using the n_agent_adj.m function to create an adjacency matrix of n "agents" (where the function takes a value for n as input which determines the size of the output matrix, 3 nodes per agent).
-This is a known graph for which SILS fails to capture all independent loops.
+A user can test the CSILS code by first using either the n_agent_adj.m function or the fully_connected.m function.
+The n_agent_adj.m function creates an adjacency matrix of n "agents" (where the function takes a value for n as input which determines the size of the output matrix, 3nx3n).
+This is the graph of a model for which it was first discovered that SILS can fail to capture all independent loops.
+The function fully_connected.m takes a value n and creates an nxn adjacency matrix for a fully connected or complete graph.
+A fully connected graph is one in which every node is connected to every other node.
+SILS can be seen to fail for complete graphs and very highly connected graphs.

 Additionally, the function computeD2.m can be used independently (with computeT.m) to compute the second-shortest distance matrix given any adjacency matrix of a graph.
 This is called the all-pairs second-shortest path problem.